waywardgeek/infnoise/README.md

 this example, both noise samples had over 10X the minimum resolution in unpreditable noise, and easily contributed a bit of entropy each to our 31-ish bit entropy pool.

+### Whitening the Right Way

+Data coming from true random number generators is never 100% random.
+I am aware of no exceptions.
+Whitening is required in all cases before the data is suitable for use in cryptography.

+Most TRNGs build whitening into the hardware.
+This is a _mistake_, at least if the whitening cannot be turned off.
+Respectable TRNGs, such as [OneRNG](http://onerng.info/) and [Entropy Key](http://www.entropykey.co.uk/) provide hardware whitening, but also provide access to the raw data streams for health analysis.

+I prefer to follow the KISS rule when it comes to security.
+The more complex the TRNG key, the more likely it is insecure.
+Therefore, the initial Infinite Noise Multiplier does not even have a microcontroller onboard, and only returns raw data, direct from the noise source.
+Whitening is done in the INM driver.

+The INM driver uses the reference versoin of the SHA3 "sponge" with a 1600 bit state.
+The state of the sponge needs to be made unpredictable.
+It is initialized with 3200 bits of entropy before any data is output.
+After that, reading bytes from the SHA3 sponge blocks until twice as many bytes of entropy have been fed into the sponge from the INM.
+Data is fed into the sponge 64-bits at a time.

 ### Non-Power-of-Two Multiplication

 The circuit shown in infnoise_fast multiplies by 1.82 every clock rather than 2.0.
 As